 Can microbes in Cleanmaxx® STP perform under shock loads?

 Conventional bacteria are subjected to cell death in the presence of stress conditions like Hydraulic shock load & Organic Shock load.
-Cleanmaxx® STP consists of specialized strains of bacteria that survive and perform under shock loads.
+Cleanmaxx® STP, which consists of specialized strains of microbes in sewage treatment, survives and performs under shock loads.

 Can the commissioning/stabilization period of Sewage water treatment plants be reduced with the aid of Cleanmaxx® STP?

 The varied nature of the microbes present in Cleanmaxx® STP enables faster degradation of complex pollutants and enhanced biomass generation.
 This facilitates faster commissioning of sewage water treatment plants and restores stability of the same.